RoboJackets/urc-software/documents/installation/docker_installation.md

 After this, you should see a terminal window.
 You can launch GUI applications from this window.
 For example, try launching `gazebo` or `rviz2`.

+## Troubleshooting

+If something isn't working correctly with your Docker container, the best solution is to delete your old stuff and restart from step 4.
+To do this, you should remove the Docker container, Docker image, and Docker volume.

-## 12. Deleting the Docker Container
+### Deleting the Docker Container

 If your development environment gets messed up, you can delete the development environment with:
 ```bash